 Admittedly, this isn’t a scam by the casino, though it can be a make or break deal when playing.
 This especially applies if you’re registering onto the casino platform.
 New player and welcome bonuses are usually the most lucrative ones, and you should try and make the best of it.
 Try and look for the highest percentage you can find, and check the requirements tied to it.
 I tend to avoid all bonuses that have less than a 100% match attached to them.
 If you see a 50%, 25% or even as low as 10% definitely try and avoid them because they will come with a wagering requirement that won't be worth meeting for such a small overall bonus.

 A Few Tips on how to Maximize Bonuses

 These were the most important types of bonuses and casino tricks you should try and avoid as much as you can.
 But there are a lot of things that depend on you as a player, which can help you stay safe and help you enjoy at a casino.

 - Deposit Money Without Expecting Bonuses – Casinos like giving their players bonuses, as it is an essential part of their business model.
-However, it can actually be detrimental to you if you claim too many over a short period of time.
-So, in order to avoid any negative consequences, my advice to you would be to mix things up.
-Depositing and playing with any bonuses once in a while will help you scratch the reputation of being a bonus abuser and keep you on the casino's good side.
+However, it can actually be detrimental to you if you claim too many over a short period.
+So, to avoid any negative consequences, my advice to you would be to mix things up.
+Depositing and playing with any bonuses once in a while will help you scratch the reputation of being a bonus abuser and keep you on the casino's right side.
 Plus, you won't have to worry about wagering, terms or any restrictions.
 You can just enjoy your game and have fun.